LucidSolutions/cbSendPulse/README.md

 ## **Introduction**

-**cbSendPulse** for is essential for every site, Web Push notifications work on a number of platforms.
+**cbSendPulse** is essential for every site, Web Push notifications work on a number of platforms.
 Customers can subscribe and receive notifications right on their desktop or mobile devices. for detail you can [checkout](https://sendpulse.com)

 ## **Quick Start**